 Tools and Gear

-You’ll need a tripod and a camera with a timer or remote (if you’re doing self-portraits).
-If you don’t have a tripod, use a sturdy flat surface such as a table or chair.
-Experiment with different lenses.
+What if you don’t have a tripod?
+Then use a sturdy flat surface such as a table or chair.

 How to Make a Multiplicity Photograph